J-Hoplin/Puppeteer-Pool-Manager/Readme.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">

-Puppeteer-Pool is a lightweight and efficient library for managing multiple Puppeteer browser instances with ease.
+Puppeteer-Pool is a lightweight and efficient library for managing multiple Puppeteer contexts with ease.
 Designed for scalable web scraping and automation, it helps you handle concurrency and resource management without the hassle.

   </div>
   <div>